Cultural Travel ideasCultural Travel ideas

 When everything seems to go for the best and you think you have successfully planned down to the last detail of your holidays or few days of relaxation in time, it might happen that bad weather barges in, throwing to the wind all of your plans.

-Emilia-Romagna, like the rest of Italy, enshrines inside its eleven cities of art and old villages a vast cultural and artistic heritage, the majority of which are indoor buildings and thus perfect for a visit on rainy days.
+Boasting eleven art cities and many ancient villages, Emilia-Romagna hosts a vast cultural and artistic heritage, the majority of which are buildings and thus perfect for a visit on rainy days.

-UNESCO monuments, palaces, and historic buildings, churches and cathedrals: you are spoilt for choice when it comes to visiting our region
+UNESCO monuments, palaces, and historic buildings, churches and cathedrals: you are really spoilt for choice when it comes to visiting our region!

 Basilica of San Vitale (Ravenna)